Fantasy with and without consistency

 Searching for words

 Even at its calcified commercial height, fantasy fiction as a genre never absorbed or killed fantasy in the more basic sense.
 It just stole the term.
 Some writers still wanted to describe daydreams without building an internally consistent world.
 Many wanted to set such stories in familiar places.
 Some such stories, like Mary Poppins (1964), were hugely popular.
-This created a problem with language.
-To distinguish the more basic fantasy in the writing of fiction from self-consistent fantasy fiction as a genre, critics have sought new terms.
+The Turkey City Lexicon uses the term “Tabloid Weird” for the choice—common among beginning writers—of combining disparate mythologies in one story.
+This has created a problem with language.
+To distinguish the more free and basic fantasy in the writing of fiction from self-consistent fantasy fiction as a genre, critics have sought new terms.

 A popular candidate is “magical realism”, which first appeared in writing about paintings in the 1920s.
 It refers to the blending of supernatural and real-world motifs.
 As expressed in Latin American literature in the 1940s through ’70s, magical realism inserted large, conspicuous breaks with reality (i.e. the Todorovian marvelous) into an otherwise gently fictionalized version of the real world.